-You can improve the lives of Colorado's most vulnerable children and youth in your community.
+You can improve the lives of Colorado's children and youth in your community.
 Everyone plays a role in preventing child abuse and neglect.
 Take the first step toward making a difference by using our online search tool featuring CO4Kids campaign partners.
 Find ways to volunteer, mentor a child or teenager, become a Court Appointed Special Advocate (CASA), help a parent, become a foster or adoptive parent or invest in one of the many programs that support Colorado kids.
 These are just a few ways you can get involved.

 Foster and Adopt

 Foster parents are ordinary people who do extraordinary things for children and families in crisis.
 Colorado needs foster families, particularly parents willing to care for older youth and siblings.

 Children and older youth in the foster care system are waiting for a family.
 They can overcome anything and reach their full potential with help from the community and a supportive family.

 Give your time

 Simple support for children and parents can be the best way to prevent child abuse.
 After-school activities, parent education classes, mentoring programs, and respite care are some of the many ways to keep children safe from harm.

 CASA volunteers are everyday citizens that advocate for the safety and well-being of children and youth who have experienced abuse and neglect.